morleym/furtive-handbook/docs/format-round-robin.md

 ### Groups

-Unlike with single-elim and double-elim, breaking a Round-Robin into groups effectively changes the format (you won't see the same matches that you would have originally).
 Since the length of Round-Robin scales linearly with # of competitors (see below), breaking a large group into smaller group will save considerable time.
 If you have 16 competitors for example, and break them into two groups of eight, then you will have two separate Round-Robins which will take half as long to complete (7 rounds of play instead of 15 rounds of play).
 Time savings of this nature become more pronounced as the # of competitors increases; 128 competitors would take 127 rounds, but *16 groups of 8* still only needs 7 rounds.
+An additional note: unlike with single-elim and double-elim, breaking a Round-Robin into groups significantly changes the matchups you will have.

 ### Double Round Robin